-The department also operates the Recreation Center at Michelle Obama, a general purpose recreation facility, as well as hosting programs and rentals in the Lower Level Multi-Purpose Rooms at Village Hall.
-The Recreation Center at Michelle Obama features a full-length basketball court, retractable bleachers, a recreation room with arcade style games, pool tables and a kitchen.
-The Lower Level Multi-Purpose Rooms at Village Hall are the perfect space for dance rehearsals, meetings, baby showers and other small gatherings.
+The department also operates the Recreation Center at Michelle Obama, a general-purpose recreation facility, as well as hosting programs and rentals in the Lower Level Multi-Purpose Rooms at Village Hall.
+The Recreation Center at Michelle Obama features a full-length basketball court, retractable bleachers, a recreation room with arcade-style games, pool tables, and a kitchen.
+The Lower-Level Multi-Purpose Rooms at Village Hall are the perfect space for dance rehearsals, meetings, baby showers, and other small gatherings.

 The mature urban forest in parks and parkways throughout the Village is one of the most common and noticeable positives about Park Forest.
 For over 20 years, the Village has made a concerted effort to maintain this valuable resource.
-Significant progress has been made on implementation of the urban forestry goal of routine tree care and maintaining a sustainable urban forest.
+Significant progress has been made in the implementation of the urban forestry goal of routine tree care and maintaining a sustainable urban forest.
 These efforts have consistently garnered the Village “Tree City USA” status.